 The treasury management team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the budget quarterly during the year.
 The analysis will also advise whether new borrowing taken out is fixed or variable.
-According to this assessment strategy, at 31st March 2021, if interest rates had been 1% higher with all other variables held constant, the financial effect would be a net increase in investment income of £1.354m.
-The impact of a 1% fall in interest rates would be a net decrease in income of £0.298m, as the average rate of interest on investments is currently below 1%.
+According to this assessment strategy, at 31st March 2023, if interest rates had been 1% higher with all other variables held constant, the financial effect would be a net increase in investment income of £1.782m.
+The impact of a 1% fall in interest rates would be a net decrease in income of £1.782m.